-Central to the above concern is understanding how changes in complexity relate to changes in the quality of policies/products.
-A well-established literature has focused on the purposeful obfuscation of bad product attributes by firms that are faced with unsophisticated consumers (see Spiegler (2016) for a survey).
-In this view, unsophistication is essential, as otherwise consumers would eventually stop demanding products whose attributes they do not understand well (Milgrom, 1981).
-The recently documented proliferation of complex products and policies nonetheless begs the question of whether other factors beyond unsophistication may be at work, and if so, of whether complexity necessarily brings about low-quality policies/products.
+Central to the above concern is understanding how changes in complexity relate to changes in the quality of policies and products.
+A well-established literature has focused on the purposeful obfuscation of bad product attributes by firms that are faced with unsophisticated consumers (see Spiegler 2016 for a survey).
+In this view unsophistication is essential, as otherwise consumers would eventually stop demanding products with attributes they do not understand well (Milgrom 1981).
+The recently documented proliferation of complex products and policies nonetheless begs the question of whether other factors beyond unsophistication may be at work and, if so, whether complexity necessarily brings about low-quality policies and products.
 The goal of this paper is to shed light on these issues.

 We develop a novel notion of complexity to study the joint determination of quality and complexity in a rational setting.
-Our starting point is that agents often receive proposals of uncertain quality which they have to evaluate before deciding whether to accept.
-In many situations, such proposals must contain all the information pertaining to them that is needed to make a proper evaluation.
-Agents have to process this information to make their acceptance decision.
-Some examples include financial products proposed to retail investors, or policy reforms proposed to voters.
-Proposal designers, in turn, not only affect the quality of their proposal, but they can also influence how difficult it is for agents to process information by complexifying or simplifying their proposal.
-For example, a financial product can be complexified by adding unnecessary contingencies and complicated jargon, while a policy reform can be complexified by not putting effort to be concise and clear about its applicability.
+Our starting point is that agents often receive proposals of uncertain quality, which they have to evaluate before deciding whether to accept.
+In many situations such proposals must contain all the information pertaining to them that is needed to make a proper evaluation.
+Agents have to process this information to make their acceptance decisions.
+Some examples include financial products proposed to retail investors and policy reforms proposed to voters.
+Proposal designers, in turn, not only affect the quality of their proposals, but they can also influence how difficult it is for agents to process information by complexifying or simplifying their proposals.
+For example, a financial product can be complexified by adding unnecessary contingencies and complicated jargon, while a policy reform can be complexified by not making an effort to be concise and clear about its applicability.
 Motivated by this, we model complexity as a product feature that influences the agent's ability to learn about its quality.
-There are two distinguishing features of our approach: first, an agent can only acquire imperfect information about product quality; and second, the designer can influence, but not fully control, the agent's information acquisition process.
+Our approach has two distinguishing features: first, an agent can only acquire imperfect information about product quality; and second, the designer can influence but not fully control the agent's information acquisition process.
 These features will matter both conceptually and in terms of applied implications.

 Our framework rationalizes the proliferation of complex products and policies by uncovering novel drivers of complexity.
 First, we break the link between bad product attributes and complexity.
 We show that when the information that an agent acquires is imperfect, the designer of a good product may choose to complexify it in order to reduce the agent's reliance on noisy information.
 Alternatively, the designer of a bad product may choose to simplify it in order to gamble on the noise of the acquired information.
-Second, we show
+Second, we show that complexity can result from high product demand by agents, low competition among designers, or high alignment (e.g., little conflict of interest) between the agent and the designer.
+Such a rise in complexity, however, is only accompanied by worsening quality when driven by high demand or low competition.
+These results lead to new testable implications for the relationship between quality and complexity, which we relate to empirical findings.